alvaroeh/alvaroeh.github.io/_posts/2019-03-11-The-candeal-wheat-price-index-in-the-dry-pasta-value-chain-in-Chile.md

   - agrifood value chains

 ---
 > This paper presents a complete characterization of the dry pasta value chain in Chile.
-Upstream, the agents that participate in commercialization of *durum* wheat, their accessibility to international trade and the degree of linkage with the wheat price index as a referential indicator established in Chile since 2013, which is based in international wheat prices used by large processors to buy to local producers of the grain.
+Upstream, the agents that participate in commercialization of *durum* wheat, their accessibility to international trade and the degree of linkage with the wheat price index as a referential indicator established in Chile since 2013 based in international wheat prices, and used by large processors to buy to local producers of the grain.
 Likewise, this analysis extends downstream, to the dry pasta manufacturing industry, since *durum* wheat is the main raw input for these foods.

 > A review of the main exporting countries is carried out, both for *durum* wheat and pasta and spaghetti, to assess the influence of international markets that could be relevant in determining the prices from foreign trade operations.